pressbooks/pressbooks/readme.txt

 * Modified login buttons to redirect users to the page they were viewing after login rather than force redirecting them to their dashboard (props to @marcusschiesser for the feature request).
 * Fixed an issue where PDF exports were not respecting user-defined widow and orphan settings.
 * Fixed an issue where unsupported @font-face declarations where being used in mPDF exports (props to @jflowers45 for the bug report and @bdolor for fixing it).
-* Fixed an issue where updating a book's URL would break permalinks to front matter, back matter and parts (props to @programmieraffe for the bug report).
+* Fixed an issue where updating a book\'s URL would break permalinks to front matter, back matter and parts (props to @programmieraffe for the bug report).
 * Removed the WordPress contextual help button to avoid confusion on the dashboard (props to @colomet for noting its presence).

 = 2.6.3 =
 * Fixed issue with self-closing tags introduced in 2.6.1.

 = 2.6.2 =
-* Fixed issues with character encoding and improperly formed <br /> tags introduced in 2.6.1.
+* Fixed issues with character encoding and improperly formed tags introduced in 2.6.1.

 = 2.6.1 =
 * Fixed issues with subsection parsing where <h1> tags had inline styles or were wrapped in other block elements.
-* Fixed an issue where changing a book's language to "English" as opposed to "English (United States)" would fail to override the network's language setting.
+* Fixed an issue where changing a book\'s language to \"English\" as opposed to \"English (United States)\" would fail to override the network\'s language setting.
 * Updated documentation.

 = 2.6 =
 * Requires WordPress 4.3.
-* The language selected on the book info page now applies to the book's webbook display.
+* The language selected on the book info page now applies to the book\'s webbook display.
 * The language selected on the network settings page now applies automatically to new books and users.
-* The language selected on a user's profile now overrides the network and book languages when they view the Pressbooks dashboard.
+* The language selected on a user\'s profile now overrides the network and book languages when they view the Pressbooks dashboard.

 = 2.5.4 =
 * Requires WordPress 4.2.4.
-* Added Disable Comments (migrated from Pressbooks Textbook, props to @bdolor and the plugin's creators).
+* Added Disable Comments (migrated from Pressbooks Textbook, props to @bdolor and the plugin\'s creators).
 * Added a warning message when users upload a cover image above the recommended size.
-* Optimized \Pressbooks\Book::getBookStructure() so as to only fetch export status during export routines (props to @bracken).
+* Optimized \\Pressbooks\\Book::getBookStructure() so as to only fetch export status during export routines (props to @bracken).
 * Fixed a conflict with Jetpack (props to @programmieraffe for the bug report).
 * Fixed an issue where chapters were being number in mPDF TOCs regardless of user preference (props to @bdolor for the fix and to @sswettenham for the bug report).
 * Fixed an issue where sections would be parsed unnecessarily in webbooks (props to @bracken).